-Imagine a world where you could mimic the most elite athletes’ microbiome to improve your own athletic prowess.
-This may sound like it comes straight out of a science fiction novel.
+Imagine a world where you could mimic the most elite athletes’ microbiome to improve your athletic prowess.
+Does this sound like science fiction?
+Maybe.
 But, what if we told you that every athlete is covered in and full of microbes that provide an edge over their competition, and has a unique cellular and mitochondrial health profile that helps them produce energy, moderate inflammation, and recover?